rustamwho/training_tasks/leetcode/readme.md

     Output: 3
     Explanation: The answer is "abc", with the length of 3.

+## 4. Longest Palindromic Substring

+Given a string s, return the longest palindromic substring in s.

+#### Example:
+    Input: s = "babad"
+    Output: "bab"
+    Note: "aba" is also a valid answer.

 # HARD

 ## 1. Median of two sorted arrays